dimplekurella-cell/ai-notes-summarizer/README.md

 ## Name

-**AI Notes Summarizer** – An AI-powered application that converts lengthy notes and documents into concise, easy-to-read summaries.
+**AI Notes Summarizer** – An AI-powered application that converts lengthy notes and documents into concise, easy-to-read summaries.The goal of this project is to reduce the time spent reading long notes and improve learning efficiency by providing quick and accurate summaries.

 ---